-This site is subject to the provisions of the 2010 Prince George's County Woodland and Wildlife Habitat Conservation Ordinance (WCO) and the 2018 Environmental Technical Manual (ETM) because it is subject to a new PPS and was accepted prior to July 1, 2024.
-The site is also subject to the environmental regulations contained in prior Subtitles 24 and 27.
+This site is subject to the provisions of the 2010 Prince George's County Woodland and Wildlife Habitat Conservation Ordinance (WCO) and the 2018 Environmental Technical Manual (ETM) because the application is for a new PPS and was accepted prior to July 1, 2024.
+This application is also subject to the environmental regulations contained in prior Subtitles 24 and 27.